5 Best Outdoor Security Cameras

 As a bonus, it is wireless and has night vision of up to 25m.
 In practice, we found that it’s only reliable up to about 10m, which is still pretty decent.

-Despite it being our winner, it’s not the only one that you can go with.
+Despite it being our winner, it’s not the only one that’s worthy of being selected.

-The motion detector in this system is really good, night and day.
+The motion detector in this system is excellent, night and day.
 When the motion detector comes on, the device sends an alert to your phone to let you know and starts recording a clip.

-Very much like the one above, it can be installed easily and can be connected to Alexa.
+Very much like the one above, it can be installed quickly and can be connected to Alexa.

-An added bonus is that Blink will give you cloud storage at no additional cost – what a bonus!
+A bonus is that Blink will give you cloud storage at no additional cost – nice!

 ieGeek Security WiFi Outdoor Camera